hojat72elect/hojat72elect/README.md

 - 🔭 I’m currently working on <a href="https://github.com/hojat72elect/PhotoFinder">Photo Finder</a> and an <a href="https://github.com/hojat72elect/Zahra">XML UI toolkit</a> for Android.
 I also have a tiny <a href="https://github.com/hojat72elect/Kotlin_Data_Structures_Algorithms">repo</a> in which I save my kotlin data structures and algorithms.
 - 👯 I’m looking to collaborate on all android apps that focus on Computer Vision or Internet-of-Things.
-- 🤔 I’m looking for help with my job search.
+- 🤔 I’m looking for a pal who's interested in pair programming in Android, JVM, or Python.
 - 💬 Ask me about Android SDK, androidx documents, and Android fragmentation.
 - 📫 Reach me via my <a href="https://twitter.com/hojat_93">twitter</a> handle.
 - 😄 Pronouns: he/him